-37. Does the court have special rules governing courtroom decorum (e.g., addressing opposing counsel; approaching the witness; talking or passing notes at the counsel table; beverages allowed at the counsel table; attire)?
+- 37. Does the court have special rules governing courtroom decorum (e.g., addressing opposing counsel; approaching the witness; talking or passing notes at the counsel table; beverages allowed at the counsel table; attire)? - Questions from the lectern.
+Request permission to approach a witness.
+No beverages allowed at counsel tables unless approved by court.
+Dress consistently with court decorum rules.
+Anyone addressing the court must stand. - 38.
+Does the court prefer that counsel address the court from counsel table or from the lectern?

-No chewing gum, no active cell phone use, and no beverages at counsel tables unless approved by the court.
-Counsel will question the witnesses from the lectern.
-Request permission to approach a witness or the bench.
-Do not approach the lectern or walk behind opposing counsel when opposing counsel is conducting direct or cross examination.
-Dress consistent with court decorum rules.
-Anyone addressing the court must stand.

-38. Does the court prefer that counsel address the court from counsel table or from the lectern?

 The lectern.

-39. Does the court prefer that counsel address witnesses from counsel table or from the lectern?The lectern.
+- 39. Does the court prefer that counsel address witnesses from counsel table or from the lectern?

+The lectern.